IG Reels, TikTok, and YouTube Shorts: How to Leverage Social Media For Your Church in 2023

 For example, on TikTok when you post a new video the algorithm will show it to a mixture of 30% of your followers, 30% of users in your local area and 30% of users that TikTok thinks would enjoy your content even though they are not in your local area.

-That gets your church in front of everyone regardless where they are.
-So there is really a higher chance that everytime you post short-form content, it is being shown to new users.
+That gets your church in front of everyone regardless of where they are.
+So there is really a higher chance that every time you post short-form content, it is being shown to new users.

 Contributing Factors to Short-From Social Media Video Algorithm

-These are how algorithm can be on your church’s favor:
+These are how algorithms can be on your church’s favor:

 Video likes and shares